oppia/oppia-web-developer-docs/Google-Summer-of-Code-2018.md

 A: GSoC is intended to be a full-time commitment, so the main concern is whether you can still get the project done on time.
 Be upfront about your other commitments and make sure you schedule your time accordingly when creating your proposal.
 Other commitments you should list include time where you'll be in school and will commit less time to GSoC, time when you'll be travelling and away from GSoC work, any summer jobs you need to commit to, etc. We will try to be flexible around other time commitments, as long as your proposal convinces us that you will have enough time to complete the project by the end of the summer.
 On the other hand, if you do not disclose other commitments, and it turns out that you are unable to commit to what you wrote on your proposal, this is grounds for failing the program.

+**Q: Which projects are most important for Oppia?**

+A: All the projects we've listed here are important, and we'd be very happy to see good progress made on any of them!
+Projects are treated as equally important during selection.
+Note that the relative importance of a project to Oppia is not part of the selection criteria (see below).

 ## GSoC Proposal Template
 When submitting a proposal, please use the following template: